-- (1) The share-based awards were comprised of RSUs, which were granted in 2020 for performance in 2019; in 2021 for performance in 2020; and in 2022 for performance in 2021.
+(1) The share-based awards were comprised of RSUs, which were granted in 2021 for performance in 2020; in 2022 for performance in 2021; and in 2023 for performance in 2022.
 The fair value of each RSU award granted was calculated as the higher of (a) the closing trading price on the NYSE American on the last trading day prior to the date of grant of the RSU, or (b) the VWAP on the NYSE American for the five trading days ending on the last trading day prior to the date of grant of the RSU.
-RSUs granted in 2023 for performance in 2022 are not included in this table.
-See the "Equity Grants in 2023 for Performance in 2022" table below for RSUs granted in 2023 for performance in 2022. - (2) Option-based awards granted for 2022 were in the form of SARs granted in January 2022 for performance in 2021.
-Each SAR granted in 2022 for performance in 2021 entitles the holder, on exercise, to a payment in cash or Common Shares (at the election of the Company) equal to the difference between the market price of the Common Shares at the time of exercise and the grant price of \$6.47 (calculated as the greater of the closing price of the Common Shares on the NYSE American on the trading day prior to the date of grant and the
+RSUs granted in 2024 for performance in 2023 are not included in this table.
+See the "Equity Grants in 2024 for Performance in 2023" table below for RSUs granted in 2024 for performance in 2023.

-VWAP on the NYSE American for the five trading days ending on the last trading day prior to the date of grant) over a five-year period, but vest only upon the achievement of the following performance goals: as to one-third of the SARs granted upon the 90-calendar-day VWAP of the Common Shares on the NYSE American equalling or exceeding \$12.00 for any continuous 90-calendar-day period; as to an additional one-third of the SARs granted, upon the 90-calendar-day VWAP of the Common Shares on the NYSE American equalling or exceeding \$14.00 for any continuous 90-calendar-day period; and as to the final one-third of the SARs granted, upon the 90-calendar-day VWAP of the Common Shares on the NYSE American equalling or exceeding \$16.00 for any 90-calendar-day period.
-Further, notwithstanding the foregoing vesting schedule, none of the SARs granted in 2022 may be exercised by the holder for an initial period of one year from the date of grant; the date first exercisable being January 25, 2023.
-The fair value of the SARs was determined in accordance with FASB ASC Topic 718 by a third-party valuation firm to be \$3.60 per SAR, based on a Monte Carlo simulation.
+(2) Option-based awards granted for 2023 were in the form of SARs granted in January 2023 for performance in 2022 (the "2023 SARs").
+Each SAR granted in 2023 for performance in 2022 entitles the holder, on exercise, to a payment in cash or Common Shares (at the election of the Company) equal to the difference between the market price of the Common Shares at the time of exercise and the grant price of \$7.36 (calculated as the greater of the closing price of the Common Shares on the NYSE American on the trading day prior to the date of grant and the VWAP on the NYSE American for the five trading days ending on the last trading day prior to the date of grant) over a five-year period, but vest only upon the achievement of the following performance goals: as to one-third of the SARs granted upon the 90-calendar-day VWAP of the Common Shares on the NYSE American equalling or exceeding \$12.00 for any continuous 90-calendar-day period; as to an additional one-third of the SARs granted, upon the 90-calendar-day VWAP of the Common Shares on the NYSE American equalling or exceeding \$14.00 for any continuous 90-calendar-day period; and as to the final one-third of the SARs granted, upon the 90-calendar-day VWAP of the Common Shares on the NYSE American equalling or exceeding \$14.00 for any continuous 90-calendar-day period; and as to the final one-third of the SARs granted, upon the 90-calendar-day VWAP of the Common Shares on the NYSE American equalling or exceeding \$16.00 for any 90-calendar-day period.
+Further, notwithstanding the foregoing vesting schedule, none of the SARs granted in 2023 may be exercised by the holder for an initial period of one year from the date of grant; the date first exercisable being January 26, 2024.
+The fair value of the SARs was determined in accordance with FASB ASC Topic 718 by a third-party valuation firm to be \$3.45 per SAR, based on a Monte Carlo simulation.
 The amounts shown in the above table assume the probable outcome of the underlying performance conditions.
 At maximum performance, the grant date fair value of the awards are: